expand-network/sdk-nodejs/README.md

 ## Usage

 ### Chain functions
-Example code: Send one Wei from address ending in `2c7` to address ending in `86F`.
+Sample code: Send one Wei from address ending in `2c7` to address ending in `86F`.
 You need to use your private key to sign the transaction.
 The return value is the transaction hash (`res`).

 ```js
 const rawTransaction = await signTransaction({